Ichthyophis cardamomensis

 Ichthyophis cardamomensis, the Cardamom caecilian, is a species of caecilian within the family Ichthyophiidae.

 Description

-Ichthyophis cardamomensis can grow to a length of 32.17 centimeters, with a pinkish hazelnut brown coloration that brightess on the sides and underbelly.
+Ichthyophis cardamomensis can grow to a length of 32.17 centimeters, with a pinkish hazelnut brown coloration that brightens on the sides and underbelly.
 The lips, nostrols, and tentacles are a whitish pink coloration.
 From a dorsal view the species has a flattened head that broadens slightly from the tentacles to the first collar.
 From a lateral view the head tapers slightly between the first collar and nares, before becoming a blunt snout at the end.

 Distribution & habitat

 Distribution

 Ichthyophis cardamomensis occurs in southwest Cambodia, in the Cardamom Mountains within the Pursat Province, and in Preah Monivong National Park, within the Kamot Province at elevations of 293 to 968 meters.
 This isn't thought to be the species full range however, as similar habitats and elevations occur nearby such as the Battambang, Koh Kong and Kampong Speu Province.